vmleon/sailgp-workshop/analytics/analytics.md

    ![pic2](images/to-homepage5.png)

-4. Open the Project that we created earlier by clicking on "Projects" and then click on the name of the project.
+4. Open the Project that we created earlier by clicking on "Projects and Reports" and then click on "Performance analysis".

    ![pic2](images/open-project2.png)